naveenkashyapdv/EC2-apache-server/README.md

-# learn_chef_apache2

-This basic cookbook configures Apache on Ubuntu.
+This is Apache server cookbook spining up in EC2 instance.
+Provider: EC2